 Deeply affected by the loss of her mother to breast cancer and the loss of her daughter to Trisomy 18, she draws inspiration from those experiences and her reflections on both the pain of loss and the joy of knowing.
 Her artistic influences include Hannah Wilke for the transformative elements in the artist’s work and Vincent Van Gogh specific to his use of texture.

-In addition to her work as a visual artist, Megan is also a highly regarded Visual Art educator, driven to inspire all of her students in becoming life-long Arts enthusiasts.
-She has worked for Columbus City Schools for 15 years while continuing to create and exhibit her own work in Central Ohio.
+In addition to her work as a visual artist, Megan is also a highly regarded Visual Art educator, driven to inspire all of her students in becoming life-long arts enthusiasts, while also preparing students for careers in visual art.
+She has worked for Columbus City Schools for 21 years while continuing to create and exhibit her own work in Central Ohio.
 Megan holds a B. A. in Visual Art from the University of Findlay and a Masters of Art Education from The Ohio State University.
 She is represented on the Cultural Arts Wall on Long Street in Columbus, recognizing her work in creating public art with young people on the historic Near East Side.